soxueren/atsd/integration/spss/README.md

 > To change decimals of a scale variable click `Variable View` tab in the lower left corner of SPSS.
 This tab shows useful info about dataset variables (data type, measure, role etc.) and allows to add/delete/edit columns.
 ![](resources/variables_descr.png)

-> After user operation (analysis, chart building, open/close file, merge etc.) SPSS generates output file .spv with procedure commands.
+> After user operation (analysis, chart building, open/close file, column computing, merge etc.) SPSS generates output file .spv with procedure commands.
 Storing of these outputs is a matter of your taste.
 It dependents on achievements, either you would check correctness of operations or not.

-## Sample Data
-1. [Series commands](resources/commands.txt) that can be imported into ATSD on the **Metrics > Data Entry** page.

-2. In order to try SPSS you can download files [weights.csv](resources/weights.csv) and [prices.csv](resources/prices.csv) without retrieving data with SQL on your own.